Melissa Lucio's execution was delayed. What to know about it

-HOUSTON (AP) — Nearly half of the jurors who sentenced a Texas woman to die for the 2007 death of one of her 14 children called for her execution to be halted and for her to get a new trial before the state's top criminal court delayed her lethal injection.
+HOUSTON (AP) — The execution of Melissa Lucio is off.
+At least for now.

-Melissa Lucio, 52, was set to be executed Wednesday for the death of her 2-year-old daughter Mariah in Harlingen, a city of about 75,000 in Texas' southern tip.
+Lucio, 52, had been set to be executed by lethal injection Wednesday for the death of her 2-year-old daughter Mariah in Harlingen, a city of about 75,000 in Texas’ southern tip.

 People are also reading…

-Lucio’s lawyers have filed various legal appeals seeking to stop her execution.
-She also has a clemency application before the Texas Board of Pardons and Paroles, which had been set to consider her case Monday.
-Republican Gov. Greg Abbott could play a role in deciding Lucio’s fate.
+Lucio’s lawyers had filed various legal appeals seeking to stop her execution.
+She also had a clemency application before the Texas Board of Pardons and Paroles, which had been set to consider her case Monday.
+Republican Gov. Greg Abbott could have also played a role this week in deciding Lucio’s fate.
 If ultimately put to death, Lucio would be the first Latina ever executed by Texas and the first woman the state has put to death since 2014.

 WHAT ISSUES ARE BEING DEBATED?